tomthebuzz/MeritoCrazy/README.md

-# The Meteor Chef - Base
+# MeritoCrazy - an MBO suite built on Base
-A starting point for Meteor apps.
+Internal version to IA to evaluate MeteorJS.

 <table>
   <tbody>